 , and so was that we can build on both sides and so it can be a bit of a, an effort to keep things balanced.
 What you don’t want to be doing is, is going into relationships where you’re having to pick up the slack.

 Noble Nurturer may have been given a lot of responsibility at a young age.
 Perhaps you were the older sibling who had to take care of all the younger siblings.
 It may be a single parent family where you had a lot of responsibility and you took on that role at a very young age.
 It may be as a kid there were things that were happening at home that you were worried about and you have a sense that you had to keep tabs on everything, in order to stay feeling safe.

 There might have been some dysfunctional elements growing up like maybe somebody has an addiction of some sort, or a mental health problem.
 This is familiar to you, even though you don’t necessarily want to live through that again – there may be a part of you that is trying to heal an old wound by subconsciously wanting to save the other person from any pain.
 You feel guilty if you don’t help – but it’s at a cost to you.
 Emotionally, financially, spiritually, sometimes physically.

 You tend to be the one that looks after others, not just in love.

 Change begins when you decide to starting trust the strength in other people, and strengthening yourself, and working with that to break the pattern of attracting broken people in your life to the extent that your life and dreams become smaller and smaller because you’re not putting the energy and attention on yourself, essentially not prioritising yourself.

 You have to start choosing yourself.

-Take the quiz to see which single persona is the most prevalent for you, and to receive some custom love advise for your type.
+Take the Why Am I Still Single Quiz to see which single persona is the most prevalent for you, and to receive some custom love advise for your type.